-Scientist: "In my student-life, I experimented upon astral-projection and I am convinced that the entire space is occupied by astral matter which is filled with consciousness."
+Scientist: "In my student-life, I experimented upon astral projection, and I am convinced that the entire space is occupied by astral matter which is filled with consciousness."

 AP reply: Akash (space) is the substratum of the mind.
 The Cosmic Mind (Mahatattva) permeates the mind-space.
 Similarly, the individualized mind associated with each living self (Jivatman) permeates the individual mind-space.
 This space, permeated by mind, exhibits the ethereal nature known as the 'astral form.'
-In other words, the mind shapes the surrounding space and this 'shaped space' is called (by some) the 'astral form.'
+In other words, the mind shapes the surrounding space, and this 'shaped space' is called (by some) the 'astral form.'
 Essentially, it is the field of energy associated with the mind.

-Reply to Person who asserts God is 'Space'
+Is God 'Space'